 - Don’t do anything in quadrant 4 (not important or urgent) unless you finish everything else first.

 A few years ago I gave up the Franklin Planner because it seemed way too big and clunky.
 I thought I could use one of the calendars or list apps available on my smart phone.
 I was wrong!
-For the past few years, I’ve muddled along with to-do lists written on a yellow note pad.
-I have tried various calendars on my phone or computer, as well as list or note apps.
+For a few years, I muddled along with to-do lists written on a yellow note pad.
+I tried various calendars on my phone or computer, as well as list or note apps.